 A majority of the record labels have their own websites.
 These sites contain content on what the label publishes, information about the artists and the music, contact information and online ordering.
 Some larger record labels have a large amount of content on their site.
 Some even run contests, special sales and audio previews to increase traffic and music sales.
-Examples of record label websites include Atlantic Records, Elektra Entertainment and Virgin Records America.
-Some great places to find links to more record label websites are: Writers Write® Songwriting and Yahoo's Record Label Section.
+Examples of record label websites include Atlantic Records and Virgin Records.
+You can find links to more record label websites on Writers Write® Songwriting.

 Sites with Reviews, New Releases and Interviews

 Nearly every music magazine in print also has an online counterpart, which often contains more content than can be found in the print version of the publication.
 Large online sites with interviews, news and reviews include those of Rolling Stone Network, All-Music Guide, MTV, and CMJ Music Magazine.
 Other magazines with high-content websites include Billboard Online, Entertainment Weekly, E Online and Vibe Online.

 Internet users can find scores of sites in addition to these covering all kinds of music genres such as jazz, reggae, rap, alternative and heavy metal.
 For classical music try the Classical Net website; for country music visit the sites CMT.com and The Boot; for rock music look at Loudwire, and for Blues visit Blues Access Online and Bluesfest Central.
 Other music sites offering a variety of music content include: City Cabaret, Emusician.com, Harmony Central, Latin Music Online, Musicians Network, NME and Only New Age Music.
 This just grazes the surface of the music magazines and ezines that can be found on the Internet.
 To find more music publications use the search engines and meta-music searches.